key-oh/kiyo/README.md

 founder & general manager for osu!ascension
 https://ascension.wtf/

-i dont care enought to polish and make this look fancy fuck you
+i dont care enough to polish and make this look fancy fuck you

 dcs: xnakanonino & kiyoisaloser